tmeissner/libvhdl/README.md

 * `t_list_queue` linked list FIFO queue using access types

+## syn
+Synthesizable components for implementing in FPGA

+##### SpiSlaveE
+Configurable SPI slave with support modes 0-3 and simple VAI local backend

 ##test
 Unit tests for each component

 ##### QueueT
-Units tests for components of QueueP package
+Unit tests for components of QueueP package

 ##### SimT
-Units tests for components of SimP package
+Unit tests for components of SimP package

+##### SpiT
+Unit tests for SpiSlave component

 ##### StringT
-Units tests for components of SimP package
+Unit tests for components of SimP package

 ## Dependencies